Yasmani Grandal Player Props: White Sox vs. Tigers

 Yasmani Grandal At The Plate

-- Grandal is hitting .279 with nine doubles, four home runs and 12 walks.
+- Grandal is batting .277 with nine doubles, four home runs and 12 walks.

-- Grandal has picked up a hit in 56.1% of his 41 games this season, with more than one hit in 26.8% of those games.

-- Grandal has picked up an RBI in nine games this year (22.0%), with two or more RBI in four of those contests (9.8%).
+- Grandal has picked up an RBI in 23.8% of his games this season, with two or more RBI in 11.9% of his games.

-- He has scored in 11 of 41 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.